marymlucas/marymlucas.github.io/_pages/about.md

 ## Updates

 ### 2023
-- April 2023: Our paper "Resampling for Mitigating Bias in Predictive Model For Substance Use Disorder Treatment Completion" has been accepted for the first International Workshop on Ethics and Bias of Artificial Intelligence in Clinical Applications (EBAIC 2023) at the [IEEE International Conference on Healthcare Informatics (IEEE-ICHI)](https://ieeeichi.github.io/ICHI2023/) to be held in Houston, TX June 26-29 2023.
+- April 2023: Our paper has been accepted for the first International Workshop on Ethics and Bias of Artificial Intelligence in Clinical Applications (EBAIC 2023) at the [IEEE International Conference on Healthcare Informatics (IEEE-ICHI)](https://ieeeichi.github.io/ICHI2023/) to be held in Houston, TX June 26-29 2023.

 ### 2022